Welcome to Smart Money! My name is Eric Fry, and I’m glad you’re here.

 This credit facility is similar to what established BNPL players like Klarna, Afterpay, and Affirm offer an immediate opportunity for shoppers to finance an online or in-store purchase at the point of sale.

 Despite the brief operating history of PayPal’s BNPL offering, it has made rapid strides.
-Since launching BNPL, PayPal has issued loans to over 30 million customers.
+Since launching BNPL, PayPal has issued loans to nearly 30 million customers.
 In 2022 alone, PayPal processed more than $20 billion of BNPL loans – up 160% from the prior year.

 PayPal’s momentum in this market should propel it to undisputed leadership… and that’s no small matter in a sector that is growing as rapidly as BNPL consumerism.

 Importantly, this category of transaction delivers an outsized benefit to merchants.
-PayPal customers who adopt BNPL solutions spend 30% more through PayPal than those who do not.

 As PayPal attempts to expand its presence in the BNPL market, it will benefit from one major competitive advantage.
 The company has preexisting relationships with a huge swathe of the target market – both the merchants and the individual consumers.